One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 Practical support with planning & making your move: exploring realistic options for residence permits, where & when to move, logistical prep, how to get your foreign training & credentials recognized, & (much) more

-Emotional support from a U.S.-trained counselor & internationally accredited social worker who's walked the same path
+Emotional support from a U.S.-trained, dually accredited social worker & counselor who's walked the same path

 Tailored guidance for:

-—LGBTQIA+ communities & beyond: planning out your "safe landing"; finding affirming care, support, & community
+—LGBTQIA+ communities: planning out your "safe landing"; finding affirming care, support, & community

 Appointments from 11:00-20:00 CET / 5 AM-2 PM EST